-An External Examiner is normally an experienced member of academic staff from another Higher Education Institution who acts as a critical friend to your programme of study.
-For some programmes, one of the External Examiners could be an industry expert to provide the professional expertise needed to support the programme.
-External examining is an essential part of the College's quality assurance and enhancement process, ensuring that academic standards are maintained.
+External examining acts as an essential part of the College's quality assurance and enhancement process, serving to ensure that academic standards are maintained.
 The knowledgeable and independent views of external examiners are invaluable in certifying that the College's awards are appropriate and comparable as well as highlighting good practice and potential areas of enhancement.

-During your programme you may be invited to meet your external examiners to discuss how you have found the.
-It is not appropriate however, for you to seek to submit complaints or representations directly to external examiners or to seek to influence them other than by giving feedback in a meeting.
+During your programme you may be invited to meet your external examiners to discuss how you have found the programme or for a type of assessment called a viva voce (verbal exam).
+It is not appropriate, however, for you to seek to submit complaints or representations directly to external examiners or to seek to influence them other than by giving feedback in a meeting.
 Inappropriate communication towards an examiner would make you liable for disciplinary action.
-If there is a specific issue that needs to be resolved, please see the Student Complaints Policy and Procedure.